Rose Colors & Meanings: A Practical Gifting Guide

 Yellow Roses: Friendship, Joy & Welcome

 During the Victorian era, yellow roses symbolized jealousy or decay.
 Today, however, they represent warmth, sunshine, and long-lasting friendship.
-Yellow roses carry no romantic connotations, making them a safe and cheerful choice.
+Yellow roses are often associated with friendship and joy today, but the recipient’s own associations should guide the choice.

 When to gift: Excellent for celebrating a friend's birthday, welcoming someone back from a long trip, or cheering up someone who is feeling down.